Here are a few of our "Wish List" priority community conservation projects for which we are seeking support.

 Biodiversity Conservation Workshop - $15,381

-Newly elected representatives of project area will participate in workshop and be educated on local conservation needs and efforts.
+Newly elected representatives of the project area will participate in the workshop and be educated on local conservation needs and efforts.

-Education Workshops and Trainings for Rural & Municipality Council - $14,811
+Education Workshops and Training for Rural & Municipality Council - $14,811

 Red Panda Conservation Curriculum - $2,626